adobebc/web-apps-sdk/tag-reference/index.md

-## Getting started with tags.
+## Tag reference

 You can customize the functionality and appearance of modules by adding the corresponding tags to each type of module to extend it.

+### Using tags

+Tags are used inside Module templates or layouts and represent data associated to an item such as a News headline or Event description.

 **Note:** Tags are not transferrable, and cannot be shared across all modules.
-Use the specific tags listed with for each module.
+Use the specific tags listed for each module, in the appropriate layout.